-Governments, and, more broadly, both public and private landowners as a whole, have long had a duty to exercise "reasonable care" in their actions in order to avoid injury to others.
+Governments and, more broadly, both public and private landowners have long had a duty to exercise "reasonable care" in their actions in order to avoid injury to others.
 See generally The Law of Torts, 5th ed.
 (1984) at p.
-169. Unlike nuisance and trespass which involve damages to land, negligence is broader and applies to many types of activities which may damage others including but not limited to damages to land.
+169. Unlike nuisance and trespass which involve damages to land, negligence is broader and applies to many types of activities including but not limited to damages to land.